|

 Making a French Mirror

-Hello everyone, today I’m sharing making a French mirror.
+Hello everyone, today I’m sharing about making a French mirror.

 Fall is here!
 I’m not part of the norm, I love the colder weather, but many don’t look forward to cooler shorter days.
 Anyway,